OntimizeWeb/docs/_pages/guide/menu-config.md

   }
 ];
 ```
+Ontimize web parses each item and according to its parameters renders a propper menu item.
 This menu configuration returns the following menu layout:

 ![image-center]({{ base_path }}/docs/images/application/menu.PNG){: .align-center}